What To Do In Palermo Buenos Aires: 17 Best Things

 But still, you should choose carefully.
 There are a fair few exceptional places to eat steak in Palermo.

-One of my favorites is La Cabrera; with so many places to choose from, somehow La Cabrera comes out on top.
-Located in Palermo Soho, you’ll be able to spot this place a mile off because of the long line of hungry diners (usually) waiting outside.
-Make sure to make reservations in advance and if you forget, just show up early to put your name on the waiting list.
-The polite staff will let you know how long you can expect to wait.
+One of my favorites is La Cabrera; with so many places to choose from, somehow, La Cabrera comes out on top.
+Located in Palermo Soho, you’ll be able to spot this place a mile away because of the long line of hungry diners (usually) waiting outside.

 Another good one is Lo de Jesus.
-It’s more affordable than other top steakhouses in the neighborhood, but it certainly doesn’t skimp on quality — or ambiance, as the atmosphere here is second to none.
+It’s more affordable than other top steakhouses in the neighborhood, but it certainly doesn’t skimp on quality or ambiance, as the atmosphere here is second to none.
 The wine list is also huge.

 Drink Malbec

-If you’re spending time in the city, one of the best things to do in Palermo Buenos Aires to get acquainted with this local variety of grape is to head to La Malbequeria.
 This wine bar (which is actually attached to Lo de Jesus) is a neighborhood favorite and a vibrant destination for wine lovers from further afield.
-You can do wine tasting here, which is served up alongside breads, cheeses, and empanadas.
+You can do a wine tasting here, and the wine is served alongside bread, cheeses, and empanadas.

 Try Argentine craft beer

-While steak and wine have long been famous parts of Argentine and Buenos Aires culture, beer isn’t quite as famous.
-However, in recent years craft beer has been making the same sort of waves in the Argentine capital as it has been across the world.
-There are now over 4,000 microbreweries in Argentina, and you can sample some of these regional brews at a number of cool drinking establishments in Palermo.
+However, in recent years craft beer has been making the same sort of waves in the Argentine capital as it has across the world.
+There are now over 4,000 microbreweries in Argentina, and you can sample some of these regional brews at several cool drinking establishments in Palermo.

 One of these is Nola, which serves up a selection of craft beers and ales alongside Cajun-inspired cuisine.
 There’s also Baum, a bar and restaurant in Palermo Soho known for its good collection of beers (and live music).
 Elsewhere 1516 Cerveceria features a huge patio that regularly gets packed with thirsty customers looking to try their wide choice of beers.